 Since the call for accreditation applications was opened in November 2014, the interest in partnering with the GCF has remained high.
-As of October 2020, there were 116 entities in the pipeline seeking accreditation that have yet to submit their applications, with 101 that had submitted applications under review, including 50 from direct access entities and 23 from the private sector (four of these were approved at the 27th Board meeting).
-The GCF Board has approved the accreditation of applicant entities since its 9th Board meeting in March 2015 in fourteen batches for a total of now 103 AEs, although it did not consider accreditation proposals at its 11th, 16th, 19th and 20th meetings.
-Of those, 41 are international access entities and 62 direct access entities (49 national and 13 regional), with 24 from the private sector.
+As of August 2021, there were 116 entities in the pipeline seeking accreditation that have yet to submit their applications, with 125 that had submitted applications under review, including 80 from direct access entities and 30 from the private sector.
+The GCF Board has approved the accreditation of applicant entities since its 9th Board meeting in March 2015 in 15 batches for a total of now 113 AEs, although it did not consider accreditation proposals at its 11th, 16th, 19th, 20th, 28th and 30th meetings.
+Of those, 42 are international access entities and 71 direct access entities (57 national and 14 regional), with 24 from the private sector.
 However, less than 40% of these have so far programmed projects with the GCF.
-Over the past two years, significant strides have been made in executing the AMAs of 82 of the now 103 AEs, the last legal step in fully operationalising their engagement with the GCF and thus overcoming a worrisome legal backlog.
+Over the past years, significant strides have been made in having the AMAs of 95 of the now 113 AEs signed, with 85 becoming effective as the last legal step in fully operationalising their engagement with the GCF and thus overcoming a worrisome legal backlog.

 The current GCF accreditation process has sparked concerns with some stakeholders, including with respect to the length and complexity of the application process, its transparency and thoroughness, and the diversity and balance of the GCF's AE.
 Independent third-party views on the track record of applicant entities are still not part of the Accreditation Panel review process and there is a lack of transparency of who is in the accreditation pipeline.
-While the number of direct access AEs continues to grow faster than international access ones (233 direct access entities had been nominated by 97 countries by October 2020), without additional efforts to prioritise the accreditation of national and regional institutions and the upgrade of current direct access AEs for financial intermediation and larger and higher risk project categories, the existing imbalance in who accesses GCF funding will continue.
-The latest round of 16 project/ programme proposals approved at the Board's 27th meeting in November 2020 means that 81% of approved GCF funding (USD 5.8 billion) is channelled through international access entities, and only 19% (USD 1.4 billion) through direct access entities, a share that has not grown significantly over the past year.
+While the number of direct access AEs continues to grow faster than international access ones (256 direct access entities had been nominated by 101 countries by August 2021), without additional efforts to prioritise the accreditation of national and regional institutions and the upgrade of current direct access AEs for financial intermediation and larger and higher risk project categories, the existing imbalance in who accesses GCF funding will continue.
+The latest round of 13 project and programme proposals approved at the Board's 30th meeting in October 2021 means that 80% of approved GCF funding in nominal terms (USD 8 billion) is channelled through international access entities, and only 20% (USD 2 billion) through direct access entities, a share that has not grown significantly over the past year.
 As just a few international entities capture a disproportionate share of GCF approved funding, this raises the issue of concentration risk.